Azure/simdem/demo_scripts/simdem/prerequisites/script.md

 Now we have a set of commands that should be executed as part of this pre-requisite.
 In order to use them we simply add a reference to this file in the pre-requisites section of any other script.

-The following "Validation" section will be executed before the above step
+Any code in a section headed with '# Validation' will be used by SimDem to test whether the pre-requisites have been satisfied.
+If validation tests pass the pre-requisite step will be skipped over, otherwise the other commands in the script will be executed.

 # Validation

+In order to continue with our example we include some vlaidation steps in this script.
+If you have not run through the commands above less than one minute ago this validation stage will fail.
+If you are working through this tutorial now you just executed the above statements and so the tests here will pass, but if you include this file as pre-requisite again it may well fail and thus automatically execute this script.

 For this pre-requisite we need to ensure that the test.txt file has been updated in the last 5 minutes.
 If not then we need to run the